Long-term behavior of casino games: Interlude: The Leigh roulette system

 There are several ways to see that the Leigh team's reported results are anomalous.
 First, the largest number of winning progressions in our one million simulated replications of the Leigh experiment was 9, only one-third of the 27 Leigh reported.
 Second, the total amount won during the winning progressions, in the one million simulated replications, was never more than 102,000 francs, much less than the 800,000 francs Leigh reported.
 Third, the average amount won during a single winning progression, during our one million simulated replications, was 8236.07 francs, which Leigh's team exceeded all 27 times.
 Thus, for several related reasons, we can say that the chance that the Leigh experiment occurred as stated is less that one in a million, but this greatly understates how unusual Leigh's results were.

-We can go further by noticing that the number $N$ of winning progressions in an eight-day session (with 360 coups per day) is approximately Poisson distributed.
-This is made plausible by Aldous's Poisson clumping heuristic \cite{Aldous:1989}.
+Another benefit of the simulation is that it allows us to estimate the distribution of the number $N$ of winning progressions in an eight-day session (with 360 coups per day) of the Leigh system.
+We notice that $N$ is approximately Poisson distributed.
+This is made plausible by \citeauthor{A89}'s (\citeyear{A89}) Poisson clumping heuristic.
 Of course, it is not exactly Poisson because it has finite support.\footnote{We conjecture that the maximum possible number of winning progressions in eight 360-coup days is 144.
 A winning progression can be achieved in 58 coups with the sequence $(\text{WWL})^{19}\text{W}$ of wins and losses.
 The initial list $(a_1,a_2,a_3,a_4)=(1,2,3,4)$ becomes $(a_{20},a_{21},a_{22},a_{23},a_{24})=(657,907,1252,1728,2385)$, resulting in a win of 6919.
 Here the sequence $(a_n)_{n\ge1}$ is Fibonacci-like and given by $a_n=a_{n-1}+a_{n-4}$ for each $n\ge5$.
 This is sequence number \href{https://oeis.org/A003269}{A003269} (shifted) in the \textit{Online Encyclopedia of Integer Sequences}.
 Six successive such progressions fit in a 360-coup day, hence 48 in an eight-day session.
 Finally, this conclusion applies to any three of the six even chances.
 For example, red, odd, and low win if one of the numbers 1, 3, 5, 7, and 9 appears, and lose if one of the numbers 20, 22, 24, 26, and 28 appears.
 Thus, we have $48\times3=144$ winning progressions, each winning 6919, for a total win of 996,336.
 This is the analogue of Leigh's 800,000 --- we have not accounted for the losing or incomplete progressions, which in this contrived scenario contribute to total profit in a relatively insignificant way.} But a Poisson random variable $N_0$, with parameter equal to the sample mean $\mu_0=1.484665$, does appear to be a reasonable approximation (see Table~\ref{tab:distrib-of-no-of-wins}), even though, because of the large sample size ($n=1{,}000{,}000$), the sample does not come close to passing a chi-squared goodness-of-fit test.

 But instead of trying to find a Poisson random variable that provides a good fit, it will be more useful to find one that provides a stochastic upper bound.
 That is, we want a Poisson random variable $N_1$ such that